 The OLC, with hundreds of workstations, provides access to learning technologies in the heart of the undergraduate library.
 The computing Help Desk and library reference service are a single point of service, providing “one-stop shopping.”
 A variety of technology studios are available throughout the Odegaard Learning Commons.
 The libraries also offer a limited number of computer accessories for check-out from students who bring their own devices.

 The Odegaard Learning Commons hours are the same as Odegaard Library.
-Beginning Autumn 2021, a current valid Husky Card is required for entry to use Odegaard Library spaces, including the Learning Commons – more details on the hours page.
+A current valid Husky Card is required for entry to use Odegaard Library spaces, including the Learning Commons – more details on the hours page.

 Software & Hardware

 Assistance with software available in the Odegaard Learning Commons is available at the The Computer Vet located next to the second-floor circulation desk.
 Supported applications include Adobe Photoshop, Microsoft Office, and Apple Final Cut Pro, among many others.